AyrtonBrooke/RaspberryPiSecCamera/README.md

 Easy Setup: Simple configuration and setup on a Raspberry Pi with a camera module.

 # Getting Started
-Create own email to recieve emails of picture i created on Gmail and go into settings to accept access to third party apps
+Create email to recieve pictures
+I created on Gmail
+Go into settings to accept access to third party apps

 Clone the Repository:
 git clone https://github.com/AyrtonBrooke/RaspberryPiSecCamera.git